sahilchess/pixeldust/submissions/audiovisualizer/README.md

 # Audio Visualizer

-This PCB captures audio from an I2S microphone and displays the frequency spectrum on a 120-LED NeoPixel strip.
+This PCB captures audio from an I2S microphone and displays the frequency spectrum on a 120-LEDs.
 It uses FFT to adjust the LED brightness based on the audio data.